stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 6. Select **Amazon Web Services** for the infrastructure platform.
 See [Supported managed cloud providers](cloud_providers.md) to learn more about other available cloud providers.

-7. Select your cloud connection from the available connections on the list.
-If you do not have one configured, or want to configure a new one, see [Creating a cloud connection on AWS](cloud_conn_aws.md).
+7. Select your provider connection from the available connections on the list.
+If you do not have one configured, or want to configure a new one, see [Creating a provider connection on AWS](cloud_conn_aws.md).

 8. Configure the *Node pools* for your cluster.